iCliniq Logo

 What Is Arthritis Mutilans?

-Arthritis mutilans are also called pencil-in-cup deformity because of their peculiar radiographic appearance.
-It is characterized by the destruction of the joints and bones, leading to deformities and a significant functional impairment.
-This condition can develop alone but is also seen in individuals with psoriatic arthritis or rheumatoid arthritis.
-However, the rate of developing this condition in rheumatoid arthritis patients is lower than that of psoriatic arthritis patients.
+Arthritis mutilans is also called pencil-in-cup deformities because of its peculiar radiographic appearance.
+It is characterized by the destruction of the joints and bones, leading to deformities and significant functional impairment.
+This condition can develop alone but is also seen in individuals with psoriatic or rheumatoid arthritis.
+However, the rate of developing this condition in rheumatoid arthritis patients is lower than in psoriatic arthritis patients.

 What Are the Causes of Arthritis Mutilans?

-The exact cause of arthritis mutilans is not fully understood, but it is believed to be associated with certain factors, which includes
+The exact reason for arthritis mutilans development is not yet fully understood; however, it is believed to be linked to certain factors, including the following:

-• Joint Injury Due to Trauma: Injuries at psoriatic arthritis or rheumatoid arthritis site can develop arthritis mutilans.
+Joint Injury Due to Trauma: Injuries at psoriatic arthritis or rheumatoid arthritis sites can develop arthritis mutilans.

 What Are the Symptoms of Arthritis Mutilans?